Jay Cleroux, DVM

 Hobbies:

-Beading, and Dog Agility with Kash
+Dog Agility with Kash and Gardening

-Lisa Tong
+Lisa

 Position: Veterinary Technician Assistant